Bolt Protocol handshake specification

 Bolt version 4.0

 With Bolt version 4.0 the version scheme supports major and minor versioning number.
 The first 16 bits are reserved.
-8 bits represents the minor version.
-8 bits represents the major version.
+8 bits represent the minor version.
+8 bits represent the major version.

 Example with version 4.1